-Namibia is home to the Big Five - lion, rhino, elephant, leopard, and water buffalo, as well as to 13 ethnic tribes each with unique language and traditions.
+Namibia is home to the Big Five - lion, rhino, elephant, leopard, and water buffalo, as well as to 13 ethnic tribes each with a unique language and traditions.
 The largest number of free-roaming cheetahs and black rhinos in the world has its habitat in Namibia, and during a safari, you might see giraffes, too.

-Namibia counts more than 300 sunny days a year, which makes it one of the driest countries on earth.
+Namibia counts more than 300 sunny days a year, which makes it one of the driest countries on Earth.
 Its capital Windhoek is located in the Khomas Highlands, a windy place.
 However, Namibia is a magnificent country that makes a great effort to protect its fragile environment.

 🇳🇦 Entry requirements for Namibia